eth-cscs/firecrest/examples/jupyterhub/README.md

 Let's go to [this page](http://localhost:8080/auth/admin/master/console/#/realms/kcrealm/clients) (username: admin, password: admin2) and make sure that the top left side indicates that we are within the `Kcrealm` realm.
 We click on "Create" and then on "Select file".
 A file system explorer will open.
-Navigate to the demo's directory and choose the [jhub-client.json](jhub-client.json) file.
+Navigate to the demo's directory and choose the [jhub-client.json](jhub-client.json) file and click on "Save".

 Once that's done, the client `jhub-client` can be seen listed on the "Clients" tab of the side panel.